Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 --

-### Setup a Project with Veams-Cli
+### Setup a project with Veams-Cli

-To create a new project is very simple.
-Make sure you have a testing folder created like `my-custom-project`.
+Creating a new project is very simple.
+Make sure you already have created a testing folder like `my-custom-project`.

 Just execute the following line in that folder: